louiskareem/SpaceInvaders/README.md

 # SpaceInvaders
- Space Invaders game in Python.
-Built with the turtle module
+This is a space invaders game built with Python

+## What I Learned
+* How to create objects and shapes with turtle